harness/developer-hub/tutorials/security-tests/standalone-pipeline.md

 ## Compare baseline vs. downstream issues

 Suppose you're developing a new feature.
-You're working in a branch DEMO-001 that's downstream from the master branch.
+You're working in a `DEMO-001` branch that's downstream from the `master` branch.
 As a developer, you want to fix any "shift-left" issues in your downstream branch BEFORE you merge into the baseline.

-First, you want to see if your branch has any security issues that aren't in master.
+First, you want to see if your branch has any security issues that aren't in the `master` branch.

 * Run your pipeline again with **DEMO-001** as the branch name.
 * When the pipeline finishes, go to the **Security** **Tests** tab.